pulumi/docs/reference/cd-github.md

 ![Installation Page](/images/github-app/installation.png){:width="450px"}{:class="img-bordered"}{:class="move-right"}
 ![Configuration Page](/images/github-app/org-configuration.png){:width="450px"}{:class="img-bordered"}{:class="move-right-small"}

 The Pulumi GitHub application does not have access to your source code.
-And will only report status on pushes / pull requests that happen for repositories it is configured to access.
+It will only report status on pushes / pull requests that happen for repositories it is configured to access.
 You can also uninstall the GitHub application at any time without impacting your stacks or other Pulumi-managed resources.

 ## CI Integration

-Once the Pulumi GitHub application is installed in your organization, any `pulumi preview` or `pulumi update` that is ran in your CI system will have its results reported back to GitHub.
+Once installed in your organization, any `pulumi preview` or `pulumi update` that is run in your CI system will have its results reported back to GitHub.

 Currently, Pulumi's GitHub application only supports Travis CI.
 (For instructions on configuring Travis, see [our guide](https://pulumi.io/reference/cd-travis.html).)
 If you would like